 A number of considerations influence the ultimate selection of the data years to feature in the indicators.
 To make analyses as timely as possible, the latest year of available data is shown.
 The choice of comparison years is often also based on the need to show the earliest available survey year, as in the case of the NAEP and the international assessment surveys.
 In the case of surveys with long time frames, such as surveys measuring enrollment, the decade's beginning year (e.g., 1980 or 1990) often starts the trend line.
 In the figures and tables of the indicators, intervening years are selected in increments in order to show the general trend.
 The narrative for the indicators typically compares the most current year's data with those from the initial year and then with those from a more recent period.
 Where applicable, the narrative may also note years in which the data begin to diverge from previous trends.

 Rounding and Other Considerations

-All calculations within The Condition of Education are based on unrounded estimates.
+All calculations within the indicators are based on unrounded estimates.
 Therefore, the reader may find that a calculation, such as a difference or a percentage change, cited in the text or figure may not be identical to the calculation obtained by using the rounded values shown in the accompanying tables.
 Although values reported in the supplemental tables are generally rounded to one decimal place (e.g., 76.5 percent), values reported in each indicator are generally rounded to whole numbers (with any value of 0.50 or above rounded to the next highest whole number).
 Due to rounding, cumulative percentages may sometimes equal 99 or 101 percent rather than 100 percent.
-Indicators in this volume that use the Consumer Price Index (CPI) use a base academic year of 2010–11 and a base calendar year of 2011 for constant dollar calculations.
-For more information on the CPI, see Appendix C – Finances.

 — Not available.